Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Semi-Relaxed Gromov-Wasserstein Distance and Multidimensional Scaling

 \begin{Theorem}[Existence of Monge Maps] Let $(X,d_X,\mu_X)$ be a metric measure space with $X$ finite and $\mu_X$ fully supported and let $(Y,d_Y)$ be a proper metric space with a cocompact action by isometries by some group $G$.
 Then for any $p \in [1,\infty]$, there exists a function $f: X \to Y$ such that

 Moreover, if $p < \infty$, then any semi-coupling with the same distortion as $\mu_f$ is induced by a function. \end{Theorem}

-The proof is included in Section~\ref{sec:proof_of_monge}.
+The proof is included in the Appendix.
 The main idea is that, from any initial coupling, one can construct a new one of the form $\mu_f$ with lower distortion via disintegration of the initial coupling.

-\begin{Remark} The theorem applies when $Y = \mathbb{R}^n$, endowed with Euclidean distance, and this is a main motivating example.
-The class of spaces $Y$ satisfying the hypotheses is large, and includes, for example, compact metric spaces (such as closed Riemannian manifolds) or infinite binary trees. \end{Remark}
+\begin{Remark} The theorem applies when $Y = \mathbb{R}^n$, endowed with Euclidean distance (a main motivating example), but also to a large class of spaces including compact metric spaces (e.g.~closed Riemannian manifolds) or infinite binary trees.
+Regarding the source space $X$, our proof requires $X$ to be finite; removing this assumption, even in the Euclidean case, seems difficult -- see e.g.~\cite{murray2024probabilistic}. \end{Remark}

 \begin{Remark}[The Monge Problem] We will refer to the map $f$ in Theorem \ref{thm:monge} as a \define{Monge map}, in reference to the original formulation of optimal transport, due to Monge, where optimization was performed over measure-preserving maps, rather than over couplings (see~\cite{villani2021topics}).
 The \define{Monge problem} in OT theory is to determine conditions under which the Wasserstein distance is realized by a measure-preserving map; the problem is now well-understood, with several general results, e.g.,~\cite{brenier1987decomposition} and~\cite[Theorem 10.41]{villani2009optimal}.
 The Monge problem in the GW setting is an active area of current research.
 The state-of-the-art results in this direction appear in~\cite{dumont2024existence}, where the problem is solved for variants of the $p=2$ GW distance between measures on Euclidean spaces with density.
-Other recent results for (variants of) the Monge problem for GW distance between more restrictive subclasses of mm-spaces appear in~\cite{vayer2020contribution,sturm2023space,beinert2023assignment,salmona2022gromov,memoli2022comparison}. \end{Remark}
+Other recent results for (variants of) the Monge problem for GW distance between more restrictive subclasses of mm-spaces appear in~\cite{vayer2020contribution,sturm2023space,beinert2023assignment,salmona2022gromov,memoli2024comparison}. \end{Remark}

 \begin{Example} Without the assumptions on $Y$ made in Theorem \ref{thm:monge}, there may be no Monge map from $X$ to $Y$.
 Indeed, let $X = \{0,1\} \subseteq \mathbb{R}$ and let $Y = \{(0,2n) \mid n \in \mathbb{N} \} \cup \{(1+2^{-n},2n) \mid n \in \mathbb{N} \}$.
 Since $X$ does not isometrically embed into $Y$, there is no zero distortion map from $X$ to $Y$.
 However, the maps $f_n: X \to Y$ given by $f(0) = (0,2n),\ f(1) = (1+2^{-n}, 2n)$ have arbitrarily low distortion. \end{Example}